emissary-ingress/emissary/build-aux/README.md

    and only care about #4 for Python-only projects).
  - I've never heard anyone here even mention out-of-tree builds (#1).
- - We need to support macOS (which still ships GNU Make 3.81, as it's the last GPLv2 version) and the Ubuntu 14.04 images that CircleCI uses (which ship 3.81) (so Autothing is ruled out).
+ - We need to support macOS (which still ships GNU Make 3.81, as it's the last GPLv2 version) (so Autothing is ruled out).

 ## How to use